OliveTreeBible/OliveTreeUrlExample/README.md

 - `olivetree://bible/romans.8.28` or `olivetree://bible/romans%208%2028` for Romans 8:28
 - `olivetree://bible/1%20corinthians.13.1` or `olivetree://bible/1%20corinthians%2013%201` for 1 Corinthians 13:1

 In version 5.9.12 of Olive Tree on iOS, we also added support for specifying the book as a number (1 for Genesis, 40 for Matthew, etc).
 Then John 3:16 would be `olivetree://bible/43.3.16`, which is shorter, neater, and avoids spelling issues.
-As of January 2015, almost 80% of our iOS users are on 5.9.12 or later.
+As of June 2015, almost 90% of our iOS users are on 5.9.12 or later.

 Here's how you would write a hyperlink in HTML that would open Olive Tree on iOS: